ejw-data/proj-key-inventory/README.md

 ## Future Features
 - Priority Goals
     *  Deploy to the cloud - AWS, GCP, Azure (Microsoft), IBM Cloud
+    *  Refactor two functions related to finding codes and updating the database.
+    *  Add unit testing and starting dataset
     *  Add splinter synthetic monitoring and error handling that is logged
     *  Create user logs and monitor cloud performance
-    *  Add unit testing and starting dataset
     *  Add form logical tests
     *  Move queries to query.py and disperse code via functions
     *  Use font awesome for icons